This post was created as part of a sponsored press trip hosted by Visit Great Britain and Belfast.

-While visiting Belfast for a conference, a group of us spent the afternoon just outside of town at Larchfield Estate.
+I learned to make this Irish soda bread recipe while visiting Belfast for a conference.
+A group of us took a break from meetings and spent the afternoon just outside of town at Larchfield Estate.
 It’s a beautiful historic home that’s been lovingly renovated by the current owners.
 The property is well equipped to host groups for weddings and events and such.
-We were hosted for a few hours for a cooking class and dinner in their historic kitchen.
-(I was seriously fan-girling a bit because it reminded me of Downton Abbey)
+We were hosted for a few hours for a cooking class and dinner in their historic kitchen and gathered around a large wood table to each make our own soda bread.
+(I was seriously fan-girling a bit because it reminded me of Downton Abbey.
+Peep that oven in the background!)

 A Few Recipe Tips: